 Central Florida has some of the busiest roads and highways in the country.
 For instance, I-4, which connects Orlando and Tampa, is one of the most congested roadways in the state.
 I-75 also runs north to south, with Highway 27 and 41 crisscrossing Central Florida.
-So it is unsurprising that the number of accidents, one of which is a truck accident, is on the rise.
+So it is unsurprising that the number of accidents, one truck accident, is on the rise.

-Most truck accidents Tampa roads encounter turn out to be fatal or life-altering injuries.
+Most truck accidents that Tampa roads encounter are fatal or life-altering injuries.
 For example, the most recent report from the Florida Highway Safety and Motor Vehicles indicates that the state recorded nearly 32,000 accidents involving commercial trucks.

 The report further points out that 57 suffered incapacitating injuries, 27 lost their lives, and 1053 people sustained other injuries.
 Tampa truck accident lawyers know that these statistics can be overwhelming.